scovetta/Telepathy/sparrow-poc/README.md

 Due to the homogeneousness of SOA requests and based on our scenario, we make some improvements in scheduling in our PoC design:
 1. Send probes to all worker nodes
-2. Achieve late binding by making reservations for Brokers not jobs.
+2. Achieve late binding by making reservations for Brokers not jobs

- Every task will send probes to all worker nodes, but the reservation ony make once for the same Broker.
-As long as one Broker has tasks, the nodes request the maximum number of tasks they can execute right now.
-Only no task left in one Broker,  the worker node remove the reservation of the empty Broker, then acquire tasks from another Broker which has made reservation before.
+ In the PoC project, every task will send probes to all worker nodes, but the multiple reservation request only take effect once for the same Broker.
+As long as one Broker has tasks, the nodes will repeat requesting the maximum number of tasks they can execute right now.
+Only no task left in the Broker,  the worker nodes remove the reservations of the empty Broker, then acquire tasks from another Broker which has made reservation before.

-The design architecture of Poc is as simple as below:
+The design architecture of PoC is as simple as below:

 ![PoC-architecture](readme.media/architecture.png)